-Walsh University is committed to fostering an institutional climate in which qualified students with disabilities have full access to the academic environment.
-Housed in Farrell Hall 209, along with the Academic Support Center, Accessibility Services verifies students’ disability status and determines eligibility for specific accommodations.
-Academic accommodations, such as tape recorders, electronic textbooks, and extended test time, are coordinated through this office, as are physical accommodations, including disability-appropriate housing and physical changes to classrooms or labs.
-Students must register with Accessibility Services in order to receive these services.
-Per federal law, Accessibility Services can provide these accommodations only to students with verified disabilities and not to the general student population.
+Walsh University is committed to fostering an institutional climate in which qualifies students with disabilities have full access to the academic environment.
+Housed in Farrell Hall 209, along with the Academic Support Center, Accessibility Services verifies students' disability status and determines eligibility for specific accommodations.
+Academic accommodations, such as tape recorders, electronic textbooks, and extended test time, are coordinated through this office, as are physical accommodations, including disability-appropriate housing and physical changes to classrooms or labs,.
+Students must register with Accessibility Services in order to receive these services per federal law.
+Accessibility Services can provide these accommodations only to students with verified disabilities and not to the general student population.

 Walsh University Experiential Learning

 Experiential Learning supports students applying knowledge to real-world problems through guided experiences outside the classroom.
 The Office of Service Learning, the Career Center and the Office of Global Learning collaborate to offer numerous experiences for students to engage in authentic opportunities on campus and with the outside community.
 Students will engage in real world experiences that prepare them for a profession or career, strengthen their professional skill set and deepen their overall understanding of their discipline.

 The Office of Service Learning's mission is to facilitate mutually beneficial service learning opportunities among Walsh and the local community.
 This is accomplished by supporting faculty as they develop and incorporate service learning into courses and by understanding community needs via established relationships with local organizations.
 Through Service Learning courses students will:

 - Apply course content to the service experience in the community.